 I want to find a place to grab dinner with my friends so I search, "Mediterranean restaurants near me.”
 A place that looks good pops up, so I click on it.
 First, I check out the menu.
 They have a hummus sampler — yum.
 Then I click on their press page.
 It links to a recent article on Eater, so I leave the site to read it.
 The reviewer loved the food.
 I’m sold.

 The Press page would be my exit page.

 You may hear that you should analyze your exit pages to understand why users are leaving your site — I think this example reveals why that strategy doesn’t always make sense.
 Just because someone has left doesn’t mean anything is wrong with the content.

-So, check this report out, but take the data with a grain of salt.
+Check this report out but take the data with a grain of salt.

 This report is pretty self-explanatory: it tells you how quickly your site is loading for users.
 Obviously, the faster the better — not only do faster pages correlate with higher revenue, but Google’s algorithm takes page load time into account.

 This report delves into the average page load times for each URL.
 I use it to identify the slowest-loading pages on HubSpot’s site with the ultimate goal of figuring out why they’re taking their sweet, sweet time and how to speed them up.

 The default metrics are page views and average page load time, but I also recommend looking at:

 - Avg. page load time and bounce rate